-Certificate Setting Description Generate Certificate or Private Key Name Enter a unique name under which the certificate will be listed on the Certificates page.
-Type Select the Signature Type: Self-signed: The certificate will be generated and signed by the system, and the name will be added to the list of Identity Certificates.
+Certificate Setting Description Generate Certificate or Private Key Name Enter a unique name under which the certificate will be listed on the Certificates page. Туре Select the Signature Type: Self-signed: The certificate will be generated and signed by the system, and the name will be added to the list of Identity Certificates.
 Certificate Signing Request: A request will be generated and added to the list of certificates.
 Clicking on the name of the request in the list opens it in a new browser window for copying the content into a CA application.
 After the request is signed by a CA the resulting certificate can be imported into HMG/HSG.
 Digest Algorithm Select the digest algorithm (Secure Hash Algorithm): SHA-256, SHA-384, or SHA-512.
-Subject V3 Extension V3 extensions allow more configuration options to be inserted in the Code Signing Request, such as alternative subject names and usage restrictions to certificates.
-Import Certificate or Private Key Туре Select the certificate type: Name (Certificates only) Name of the certificate.
-Format (Certificates only) Select the file format for the Certificate (the formats differ in the way the file is encrypted): • Auto: detected from the file extension • Der: Distinguish Encoding Rules • PKCS #7 • PKCS #12 Password If the imported certificate contains a password protected private key, type its password in this field.
-Leave this field empty if the file is not password-protected.
+Subject The Subject identifies the device being secured, in this case, the Media Gateway/SRT Gateway.
+Clicking the icon opens a dialog to assist in properly formatting the subject. • Country • State (or province) • Location • Organization • Organizational Unit • Common Name Tip For successful authentication, the Common Name in the certificate should be the IP address (by default) or domain name of the device.
+V3 Extension V3 extensions allow more configuration options to be inserted in the Code Signing Request, such as alternative subject names and usage restrictions to certificates.
+Import Certificate or Private Key Туре Select the certificate type: • Certificates: (Identify/CA-chains/Bundles) • Private Key + Certificate Pair Name (Certificates only) Name of the certificate.

+Certificate Setting Description Format (Certificates only) Select the file format for the Certificate (the formats differ in the way the file is encrypted): Auto: detected from the file extension Der: Distinguish Encoding Rules PKCS #7 PKCS #12 Password If the imported certificate contains a password protected private key, type its password in this field.
+Leave this field empty if the file is not password- protected.
 Certificate File Select the file to upload.
 Private Key (Private Key + Certificate Pair only) Select the file to upload.
 Bundle File (Private Key + Certificate Pair only) Select the file to upload.